Telok Ayer MRT station: Station details

 Telok Ayer station serves the DTL and is situated between the Downtown and Chinatown stations.
 The official station code is DT18.
 Being part of the DTL, the station is operated by SBS Transit.
 The station is located underneath Cross Street and Telok Ayer Street and is close to several developments including the Far East Bank Building, RHB Building, Prudential Tower and PWC Building, while serving religious and cultural sites such as Lau Pa Sat Festival Market, Nagore Dargah India Muslim Heritage Centre and the Thian Hock Keng Temple.
 Telok Ayer station is within walking distance to Raffles Place station on the North–South and East–West lines.
-It is planned to connect the station with the adjacent Chinatown station via an underground retail link.
+It was planned to connect the station with the adjacent Chinatown station via an underground retail link.
+The link was completed in February 2026, between Chinatown DTL exit H and Telok Ayer exit E via ICON Link@Club Street.

 Designed by Ong&Ong, durable and easily maintained material and lighting are adopted to ensure the functionality of the station's modern design.
 The above-ground station structures, while contemporary in design, is intended to blend with the other shophouses in the area.
 The station features elliptical patterns and shapes used on various facilities, including the lifts, the supporting structures and the curved ceiling.
 These patterns are intended to act as wayfinding elements for commuters.